 The Disciplinary Regulations provide guidelines for the length of time which records should be kept, which vary according to the severity of the sanction imposed.
 Disciplinary Panels are responsible for deciding how long the records should be kept within the guidelines.
 Once the specified period for retention has passed, the records will be securely destroyed.
 Where a lifetime ban has been imposed, these records will remain securely archived in perpetuity.

-In some cases the Panel may decide to award the administrative costs of the hearing to either party, for example when an Investigation Panel determining that a complaint has been made with no reasonable justification, experts and representatives costs cannot be recovered.
+In some cases the Panel may decide to award the administrative costs of the hearing to either party, for example when an Investigation determines that a complaint has been made with no reasonable justification.
+Experts and representatives costs cannot be recovered.

 - Codes of Conduct